-СО Statements CO1 Demonstrate Schrodinger equation, Particle in a box solution and their applications for conjugated molecules and Nanoparticles, CO2 Evaluate band structure of solids and the role of doping on band structures.
-CO3 Distinguish the ranges of Vibrational and rotational spectroscopy of diatomic molecules, Applications, Nuclear magnetic resonance and magnetic resonance imaging CO4 Rationalize periodic properties such as ionization potential, electro-negativity, Oxidation states and electro-negativity.
-CO5 List the Thermodynamic functions: energy, entropy and free energy and also Estimations of entropy and free energies.
+СО Statements Demonstrate Schrodinger equation, Particle in a box solution and their applications for conjugated molecules and Nanoparticles, CO2 Evaluate band structure of solids and the role of doping on band structures.
+CO3 Distinguish the ranges of Vibrational and rotational spectroscopy of diatomic nolecules, Applications, Nuclear magnetic resonance and magnetic resonance maging (1)/1 Rationalize periodic properties such as ionization potential, electro-negativity, Oxidation states and electro-negativity.
+List the Thermodynamic functions: energy, entropy and free energy and also Estimations of entropy and free energies.